 - Migraine headaches, which may be accompanied by visual symptoms such as seeing spots, as well as nausea and sensitivity to light.

 Headaches from car accidents may last anywhere from minutes to weeks.
 The frequency of the symptoms among victims also varies, since some individuals only experience discomfort occasionally but others almost constantly.
 Headaches are classified as chronic when they occur on more than 15 days in each month for at least three months.
 Episodic headaches are symptomatic (less than 15 days monthly).
 Victims suffering from headaches following a collision may also want to check for the presence of a serious traumatic brain injury.
 Consulting a doctor as soon as possible following an accident is important to make sure that proper medical aid is administered.
+Car accident lawyers at Donaldson & Weston assist victims with seeking the support needed for their recovery.

 Pursuing Legal Action Against Negligent Parties

 Car accidents are often caused by one or more negligent drivers or other parties.
 A victim injured by another driver may pursue a personal injury claim to seek damages for past and future medical expenses, time spent away from work, and pain and suffering.
 A victim, or plaintiff, has the burden to prove that another party involved breached a duty of reasonable care, causing the plaintiff’s injuries and resulting in damages.
 With headache injuries, the causation element may be the most complex to show, since many different factors may contribute to an individual’s headaches, such as stress or preexisting conditions.
-However, with the assistance of an experienced attorney who can present the necessary medical documentation, expert testimony, and other evidence, these obstacles often may be overcome.
+However, with the assistance of an experienced car accident attorney who can present the necessary medical documentation, expert testimony, and other evidence, these obstacles often may be overcome.

 Furthermore, even victims who are found to have acted negligently in causing their own injuries may still be entitled to compensation from another liable individual.
 In Florida, damages awards are calculated based on each party’s proportion of fault.
 Therefore, a plaintiff determined to be 20 percent responsible is still entitled to 80 percent of the total amount of damages.